 - Small bag of popcorn + handful of unsalted nuts

-- Frequency – eating small and often can help boost metabolism and prevent blood sugar dips.
+Eating small and often can help boost metabolism and prevent blood sugar dips.

-- Limit our consumption of high salt, fatty and sugary foods.
+Reducing our consumption of high salt, fatty and sugary foods.
 Eating 3 balanced meals and 2/3 balanced snacks per day will curb your hunger and decrease the likelihood of eating unhealthy foods.
 However, we should still enjoy these snacks in moderation and as part of a balanced and varied diet.

 Nutty bars are another wholesome snack such as Pulsin which are high in protein and high in fibre which will help you get through the day.
 They contain a majority of healthy fats derived from nuts and nutty butter providing a source of antioxidants (vitamin E) which is important for brain function and a review associated vitamin E with a reduced risk in Alzheimer’s Disease³.
-Pulsin offers a range of Protein bars such as their Vanilla Choc & Almond Protein Bar which packs a punch of 13g of plant-based protein which not only improves body composition but is very satiating plus they are low in salt.
+Pulsin offers a range of protein bars such as their Vanilla Choc & Almond Protein Bar which packs a punch of 13g of plant-based protein and not only improves body composition but is very satiating, plus they are low in salt.

 You don’t have to jeopardise taste to look after your health.
 So, the next time you are staring at the screen and starting to zone out…yes, that's when you need a snack…grab a Pulsin bar!